All Episodes

 Yes, sir.

-Uh first of all, I just wanted to say, um, I was just wondering, because I'm not sure about Mrs. Clinton's uh security clearance.
+First off, I just wanted to say, I was just wondering, because I'm not sure about Mrs. Clinton's security clearance.

-Uh from what I understand is if you're under uh investigation, your security clearance should be suspended.
+I understand is if you're under investigation, your security clearance should be suspended.

 Right.

-But okay, so if she's under investigations, say she does win the presidency, how would she be able to be commander-in-chief if she doesn't if for security clearance has been suspended or revoked?
+But, okay, so if she's under investigation, say she does win the presidency, how would she be able to be commander-in-chief if she doesn't, if for security clearance has been suspended or revoked?

 And it was done so purposefully to avoid any congressional oversight into what she was doing.